Image of Danielle Phillips-Cunningham

 Learn more through this two-part Washington Post article about Quakertown:

-Dr. Phillips-Cunningham is the recipient of the National Women’s Studies Association’s Sara A. Whaley Book Prize for Putting Their Hands on Race: Irish Immigrant and Southern Black Domestic Workers (Rutgers University Press, 2020).
-Her articles about Irish immigrant and African American domestic workers have appeared in Signs: The Journal of Women and Culture in Society and the Women’s History Review.
+She is the recipient of the National Women’s Studies Association’s Sara A. Whaley Book Prize for Putting Their Hands on Race: Irish Immigrant and Southern Black Domestic Workers (Rutgers University Press, 2020).
+Putting Their Hands on Race is a comparative and intersectional labor history of Irish immigrant and southern Black domestic workers who labored in white American households in U.S. northeastern cities.